IanSaunders/ultradaemon/docs/index.md

 1. Not 5 minutes out of the CP and we both walked into a very deep puddle and got rather wet shoes, argh!
 1. The Hills.

 Box Hill may be more famous, but the hills in Detling are unrelenting.
 False horizons and steep steps chipped away at our confidence.
-As with the Oner the downhills and  uphills are not easily runnable, just too steep and slippery for anyone to seriously tackle with speed at 1am.
+As with the ONER the downhills and  uphills are not easily runnable, just too steep and slippery for anyone to seriously tackle with speed at 1am.
 So we ground it out, running where we could, stomping where we had to.

 Etched in my memory is a section where Helen and I emerged from a steep incline, the path opened up and we surged ahead, enjoying 20 minutes of pure fast pace running.
 Race experiences like this remind me of how surreal and beautiful ultra-distance trail running can be.